 In the AASM system, the distinction between wakefulness (W), non-REM sleep (N), and REM sleep (R) is maintained, but the non-REM stages are reduced to 3: N1 (previous stage 1), N2 (previous stage 2), and N3 (previous stages 3 + 4).
 Unfortunately, the lumping of stages 3 and 4 in a single stage N3 downsizes the nocturnal development of the process “S,” characterized by decreasing peaks across the night, according to the decreasing power of the EEG delta band (04).
 Instead of providing additional information on the power of the EEG signal, the adopted solution is a reductive simplification of the previous sleep stages.
 Moreover, obliterating the exponential profile of process “S,” the restorative function of slow-wave sleep, and its direct relationship with waking activities are shadowed.

 In the Rechtschaffen and Kales rules, EEG arousals were excluded from conventional staging procedures.
 In 1992, the American Sleep Disorders Association (ASDA; later named the AASM) defined arousals as markers of sleep disruption representing a detrimental and harmful feature for sleep (01).
-In the following years, however, a number of studies clarified that spontaneous arousals are natural guests of sleep and undergo a linear increase along the lifespan following the profile of maturation and aging (05).
-Moreover, the spectral composition of arousals and their ultradian distribution throughout the sleep cycles reveal that arousals are endowed within the texture of physiologic sleep under the biological control of REM-on and REM-off mechanisms (75).
+Essentially, a 3 to 15 second EEG frequency increase to theta, alpha, or beta activity during non-REM sleep (sleep spindle excluded) is scored as arousal.
+Although historically considered as electrophysiological biomarkers for central nervous system activation, a number of studies clarified that spontaneous arousals are natural guests of sleep and undergo a linear increase along the lifespan following the profile of maturation and aging (05).
+Moreover, the spectral composition of arousals and their ultradian distribution throughout the sleep cycles reveal that arousals are endowed within the texture of physiologic sleep under the biological control of REM-on and REM-off mechanisms (88).
 Arousal scoring is now considered a fundamental process in staging classification as well as spindles and K-complexes.
 In the Rechtschaffen and Kales system, a K-complex was unmistakably a marker of sleep stage 2.
 According to the AASM manual, if a K-complex is associated with an arousal the epoch is scored as N1.
-In other words, the Rechtschaffen and Kales approach privileged the role of EEG synchrony in the scoring process, whereas the AASM manual enhances the impact of EEG desynchrony (47).
+In other words, the Rechtschaffen and Kales approach privileged the role of EEG synchrony in the scoring process, whereas the AASM manual enhances the impact of EEG desynchrony (59).

 During NREM sleep, cyclic alternating pattern is organized in sequences.
 A cyclic alternating pattern sequence is composed of a succession of cyclic alternating pattern cycles.